For Cardiac Device Specialists, Cardiology Physicians, Fellows, Registrars and Allied Professionals.

 The conference will conclude with delegates being able to present their own “Case of the Year”.
-The best case will be awarded an iPad Air 2.
+The best case will be awarded a pair of Bose SoundSport Free Wireless In-Ear Headphones.
 The cases will be judged by the audience and committee using an interactive response system.

-If you wish to present a case study and be eligible for the iPad Air 2 prize, you must submit your case study to the organising committee for review no later than Monday 19 February 2018.
+If you wish to present a case study and be eligible for the Bose SoundSport Free Wireless headphones prize, you must submit your case study to the organising committee for review no later than Thursday 22 February 2018.
 All registered delegates are eligible and encouraged to submit a case for consideration.

 You will be contacted by the committee shortly thereafter to inform you whether your case has been accepted and is able to be presented.
 Cases will not be accepted on the day.